johnpaulbalagolan/lr-wiki/Home.md

 * Instructions for using an existing AMI are available from http://goo.gl/fhdg3.

-* Instruction for setting up an LR Node on Ubuntu 10.04 onwards and MacOS 10.6.x (Snow Leopard) can be found at <https://github.com/LearningRegistry/LearningRegistry/blob/master/README.md>.
+* Instructions for setting up an LR Node on Ubuntu 10.04 onwards and MacOS 10.6.x (Snow Leopard) can be found at <https://github.com/LearningRegistry/LearningRegistry/blob/master/README.md>.
 The instructions are for manually setting up a node as well as for automatically installing all software necessary for node setup.
-The [Sprint3Release branch](https://github.com/LearningRegistry/LearningRegistry/tree/Sprint3Release) of the source tree is the most stable version and should be used by people trying to setup a node for the first time.
+The [Sprint3Release branch](https://github.com/LearningRegistry/LearningRegistry/tree/Sprint3Release) of the source tree is the most stable version and should be used if you are trying to setup a node for the first time.

 ## Getting Help